Kaden Elliss

-Kaden Elliss (born July 10, 1995) is an American football linebacker for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Idaho.
+Kaden Elliss (born July 10, 1995) is an American professional football linebacker for the Atlanta Falcons of the National Football League (NFL).
+The son of former Detroit Lions defensive tackle Luther Elliss, he played college football for the Idaho Vandals, and has three younger brothers that also play professional football: Christian, Noah, and Jonah.

 Professional career

 New Orleans Saints

-Elliss was selected by the New Orleans Saints with the 244th overall pick in the seventh round of the 2019 NFL Draft.
+The New Orleans Saints selected Elliss in the seventh round (244th overall) of the 2019 NFL draft.
+Elliss was the 30th linebacker drafted in 2019.

+On May 10, 2019, the New Orleans Saints signed Elliss to a four-year, $2.59 million contract that includes a signing bonus of $76,316.
+During training camp, Elliss competed for a roster spot as a backup linebacker against Vince Biegel, Porter Gustin, Josh Martin, Darnell Sankey, and Colton Jumper.
+Head coach Sean Payton named Elliss the primary backup middle linebacker, behind starter Alex Anzalone, to begin the regular season.

 On September 25, 2019, he was placed on injured reserve with a knee injury.

 Elliss was placed on the reserve/COVID-19 list by the team on August 6, 2020, and was activated the next day.

 Atlanta Falcons

-On March 16, 2023, Elliss signed a three-year, $21.5 million contract with the Atlanta Falcons.
+On March 13, 2023, the Atlanta Falcons signed Elliss to a three-year, $21.50 million contract that includes $10.16 million guaranteed upon signing and a signing bonus of $5.25 million.

 Personal life

 Kaden Elliss is one of 12 children of Luther Elliss, a former defensive tackle in the NFL, and Rebecca Elliss.
 His brothers, Noah and Christian, both played football at Idaho and currently play in the NFL.
+His younger brother, Jonah, currently plays football for the Denver Broncos after playing at the University of Utah.
+He is of Samoan descent.

-Elliss is a Christian.
-He has said, “My faith is the most important part of my life.
-I’m a Christian.
+Born and raised in Salt Lake City, Utah, Elliss is a Christian.
+He has said, "My faith is the most important part of my life.
+I'm a Christian.
 I believe in Jesus Christ; that he died and rose from the dead.
-Honestly, without that, I wouldn’t be who I am.
-That’s what makes me tick, honestly.”
+Honestly, without that, I wouldn't be who I am.
+That's what makes me tick, honestly."